 What makes Sabido-style programs different from other forms of entertainment-education hinges on combining two key factors: (1) use of the serial drama format; and (2) rigorous adherence to well-established communication theories underlying the methodology.
 Whereas most entertainment-education programs are devoted to sending messages, the Sabido methodology uses characters as vicarious role models to demonstrate the desired behaviors.

 As mentioned above, the Sabido methodology requires the use of a long-running serial drama, which builds loyal and committed fans through continuing identification with and attachment to the characters and concern for their fates.

-Equally important, the Sabido methodology is based on various communication theories, each of which plays an essential role in the development of a serial drama, as illustrated in the box below.
+Equally important, the Sabido methodology is based on various communication theories, each of which plays an essential role in the development of a serial drama.

 How a Sabido-Style Drama is Developed